Theory

 C7+9 (C7#9): C – E – G – Bb – D#

 The names of these chords are C dominant seventh, sharp ninth and C dominant seventh, flat ninth.
-C7-9 and C7+9 could also be written C7b9 and C7#9 respectively.
+C7-9 and C7+9 can also be written C7b9 and C7#9 respectively.

 Comparing with a third group of altered seventh chords.